 Students who are graduating or fall below half-time are notified of the attendance requirement for exit loan counseling.
 This requirement may be satisfied online.
 Students who terminate attendance by means other than graduation or students who indicate they cannot attend are contacted and informed of loan responsibilities by email.
 This requirement may be completed online.
+Tennessee

-TTU will also mail a hard- copy exit material packet to students that we do not receive exit counseling confirmation for from COD.
+Tech will also e-mail a final email with the pdf attached to students that we do not receive exit counseling confirmation for from COD.